tvieregge/notes/information_doesnt_want_to_be_free.md

  * Are easy to get around -> have to keep the list of blocked sites secret or it's just advertising -> no oversight

+Viacom, along with the major studios and broadcasters, have pushed for access to all the private files hosted online.

+Computers are in all facets of life, from hearing aids to airliners, and the laws that are made affect all of them.
+We need to be especially careful that we keep control of computers that we put in ourselves, or that we but ourselves inside

+This time is different: Because of ^ the stakes are much higher.
+If it's between the internet and the entertainment industry being able to function, the internet's more important.

+An old (original?) copyright law in the US gave 14 years, then a 14 year extension could be renewed by the author.
+This renewal gave some power to the author of the work in the case that it was popular.

+Sampling has been clamped down on.
+None of the original popular hip-hop albums could have been made under the current laws.

+Blanket licensing:
+ * flat fee for everything, use a sampling method to figure how much each song was played
+ * takes intermediaries out of policing role
+ * works with normal behaviour
+ * regulatory capture is a problem
+ * close to price fixing, hard to set prices
+ * has been done a lot, can clearly work
+ * increases competition, new labels could make money

+Copyright has to change when tech does.
+This happened each other time tech changed with the incumbents suing the startups who were "pirating" and eventually losing.

+Some things will be lost.
+Just as the theater was largely displaces by film, some parts of the industry will shrink, while stories and performances that are more comfortable in the new formats on the internet will move, and thrive, in their new medium

+"A good copyright system is one that enables the largest diversity of creators making the largest diversity of works to please the largest diversity of audiences." pg 153 This _isn't_ the maximization of profits.
+A good copyright system can be determined by the types of works that get created under it.

+### Epilogue

+The amount that the powerful are able to use the internet to spy/extend their power is terrifying, but it is a difference in degrees.
+The power it gives to the powerless is a difference in kind.

+Encryption works -> For the first time in history average people can communicate and organize without anyone else getting in on their communications.

+This ^ only works if the infrastructure is free and fair.
+Otherwise it's all downsides.